padzak/shop/README.md

 1. Needs to be fixed - probably due to auth middleware introduced on 04.02.2024
 2. API resolved without sending a response for /api/user/saveCart, this may result in stalled requests.
-3. Why clicking "Checkout" button redirects to home page (or is it a recent page)?

 ## Session

 1. Shouldn't user session be checked not to be null?
 2. Database access optimization - Shouldn't we limit the database access?
 Several calls seems to be at least doubled without a valid reason.
-3. Is fetching user data within checkout.js getServerSideProps() safe?
+3. Is fetching user data within shipping.js getServerSideProps() safe?

 ## Product